-- 1 Percent removal = $\{(Avg.
+- 1. Percent removal = {(Avg.
 Influent concentration Avg. effluent concentration) I Avg.
-Influent concentration] x 100\}$ - 2 Colony forming units (cfu) per 100 ml. - 3 Colony forming units (cfu) per day.
+Influent concentration] x 100} - 2.
+Colony forming units (cfu) per 100 mL or Most Probable Number (MPN/100 mL).
+The 30-day average must be calculated and reported using the Geometric Mean of the sample during the monitoring period. - 3.
+Colony forming units (cfu) per day.
 Loading is calculated by multiplying the bacteria concentration (in cfu/100 mL) flow (in MGD) 3.79 x 107 [a conversion factor]. - 4 Instantaneous Grab.
 Regulations at 40 CFR Part 136 define "instantaneous grab" as analyzed within 15 minutes of collection.
-The effluent limitation for TRC is the instantaneous maximum and cannot be averaged for reporting purposes.
-TRC limitations will apply when chlorine is used in the treatment process, either alone, or in combination with ultraviolet light treatment. - 5 Once per quarter.
-If the first full year of testing, four (4) quarterly tests pass, then the frequency maybe reduced to 1/6-months for Cd and 1/year for Pp. See Part II of the Permit for monitoring frequency reduction.
+For TRC, the effluent limitation is the instantaneous maximum and cannot be averaged for reporting purposes.
+TRC limitations will apply when chlorine is used in any part of the treatment process, either alone, or in combination with ultraviolet light treatment. - 5.
+Monitoring to begin from the effective date and continue during initial three (3) years of the final permit.
+After initial three (3) years of monitoring, effluent limits shall be met. - 6.
+Once per quarter.
+If the first full year of testing, four (4) quarterly tests pass, then the frequency maybe reduced to 1/6-months for Cd and 1/year for Pp. See Part II.6 of the Permit for monitoring frequency reduction.
+The permittee must receive a written approval for monitoring reduction from the permitting authority before reduction is allowed.
 If any test fails, testing frequency will continue at 1/quarter until the expiration date of the permit.
 Additionally, for this failure, TRE requirements, as defined in Part II, Section E, Whole Effluent Toxicity Testing Requirements, will be conducted.
 At the expiration date of this permit, until a renewal permit is issued, biomonitoring frequency monitoring reverts to 1/quarter until the permit is re-issued.
 See Part II, Section E of the permit.